10 "Healthy Chips" That Are Just as Bad as Lay's

 If that sounds like a discussion you've had a few times before, you're not alone—and there's actually a scientific reason why a bag of chips is so hard to resist.
-A lot of it has to do with the crunchy sound they make as we chew, according to a recent Oxford University study.
+A lot of it has to do with the crunchy sound they make as we chew, according to a review in Flavour Journal.
 Though it's totally subconscious, foods that create a loud sound as we chew are associated with freshness—which makes the food seem more appetizing.
 The study notes that this reaction makes it feel impossible to put down.

 But if you love the salty stuff and cutting out the crispy snack isn't an option, we totally get it—as do food producers.
 That's why there are tons of "healthy chip" alternatives in supermarkets, many of which aren't actually much better than a classic bag of Lay's.
 Sure, the ingredients may be of slightly higher quality, but the calorie, salt, and fat content are nearly identical.

 To help you pick a better bag, we've uncovered some of the worst "healthy chips" in the store.
 A one-ounce serving of Lay's (which is about 15 chips) has 160 calories, 10 grams of fat, 1.5 grams of saturated fat, 170 milligrams of sodium, 1 gram of fiber, and 2 grams of protein.
 The surprising options below all have near-identical nutritional labels.
 There are a few good eggs, among the rotten ones, though.
-After you've learned which bags to keep out of your cart, continue reading to the end to discover 10 tasty options that actually live up to their "better-for-you" claims.
-And for even more snack ideas, don't miss these 27 Healthiest Snacks Under $1!
+After you've learned which bags to keep out of your cart, continue reading to the end to discover 10 tasty options that actually live up to their "better-for-you" claims—and save both money and calories by choosing our healthiest snacks under $1!

 Kettle Foods Organic Potato Chips Sea Salt